 MISSISSIPPI COUNTY PUBLIC SCHOOL TEACHERS FEE WAIVER - ANC is authorized to waive in-county cost of tuition and mandatory fees for certified full-time teaching personnel of the Mississippi County Public School Districts, the Buffalo Island Central School District and the public school districts in Pemiscot, Dunklin, and New Madrid Counties in Missouri.
-The waiver of fees is not to exceed a total of four credit hours for each regular semester.
-Waivers are for credit classes only (excluding physical education activity).
+The waiver of fees is not to exceed a total of four credit hours for each regular semester and may not be used for physical education activity courses.
+Waivers may be used for credit classes only.
 The Financial Aid Office administers the waiver through the superintendents of the designated school districts.